Job Search Tips for Unemployed College Grads

 Generate Cash with an Interim Job or Consider an Internship

-If you need to generate some cash flow consider getting an interim job which will not interfere with your job search and leave you at least some daytime hours for networking meetings and interviews.
-Service jobs which involve interfacing with the public can also provide some networking opportunities.
+If you need to generate some cash flow, consider getting an interim job that will not interfere with your job search and leave you at least some daytime hours for networking meetings and interviews.
+Service jobs that involve interfacing with the public can also provide some networking opportunities.

-Review entry level job sites linked to your college's career office website and set a goal of applying to at least 7 jobs each week.
-You don't need to be positive that you would love the job to apply.
-You can always turn down an offer as you go through the interview process and learn more about the position/organization.
+Review entry level job sites linked to your college's career office website and set a goal of applying to at least seven jobs each week.
+You don't need to be 100% positive that you would love the job before applying, so do your research and remember that you canturn down an offer if you decide you're not the best fit for the position/organization.

 By following some of these suggestions and engaging in an active job search, you can minimize the anguish of post-college unemployment and launch yourself onto a satisfying career path.